SkylineCommunications/dataminer-docs/connector-help/connector_help/APC_PDPM227H.md

 # APC PDPM227H

-This driver can be used to monitor the APC Modular Remote Power Panel solution.
+This connector can be used to monitor the APC Modular Remote Power Panel solution.
 It uses SNMP to retrieve data from the device.

 ## About